Skip to the main content

 Microbiologist

-Microbiologists study the growth and characteristics of micro-organisms, such as viruses, bacteria, fungi, and parasites, and how they interact with the environment.
+Microbiologists study the growth and characteristics of micro-organisms and how they interact with the environment.
+Organisms could include viruses, bacteria, fungi, and parasites.
 Microbiologists develop medical and industrial applications in fields such as the food processing industry.

 Also Known As

-Bacteriologist, Biological Scientist, Immunologist, Mycologist, Parasitologist, Research Scientist, Virologist
+Bacteriologist, Biological Scientist, Mycologist, Parasitologist, Research Scientist, Virologist

 NOC Codes